kawasetanmay456/Super-Store-Sales-Analysis/README.md

 ## 🚀 How to Use
-1. Download the `.pbix` file to explore the dashboard in Power BI Desktop.
+1. Download the `SuperStore Sales Dashboard.pbix` file to explore the dashboard in Power BI Desktop.
 2. Explore insights, interact with slicers, and check the forecast section.